-Spelt bread is a lower-gluten, alternative to whole wheat with a rich, nutty flavor that makes a great whole grains sandwich bread.
-It’s made as a quick bread so ready to go into the oven with 10 minutes of prep time!
+This spelt bread recipe is a delicious alternative to whole wheat, with a rich, nutty flavor that makes a great whole grain sandwich bread.
+The best part?
+This is a quick bread recipe, so there’s just 10 minutes of prep time!

 I like baking, but admit, I’m not really very skilled in the art of breads, pastries, and pretty much anything that requires precise measurements and ratios.
 Whenever I get a wild idea about some kind of baked good, I have to go into it knowing that its going to take oodles of tries to get it right.